nurmohammed840/tftp.rs/README.md

 TFTP is designed to be small and easy to implement.
 Therefore, It's a nice protocol to studying about network.

-Becouse of simplicity, TFTP use very small memory footprint.
+Because of simplicity, TFTP use very small memory footprint.
 Ideal for [embedded systems](https://en.wikipedia.org/wiki/Embedded_system).

 Today, TFTP is virtually unused for Internet transfers, Generally only used on [local area networks](https://en.wikipedia.org/wiki/Local_area_network) (LAN)